-- The Australian Writers’ Guild sponsors events, festivals, awards and programs that recognise, promote, reward and celebrate
+- The Australian Writers’ Guild sponsors events, festivals, awards and programs that recognise, promote, reward and celebrate the

-the work of screen and stage writers.
+work of screen and stage writers.
 See who’s eligible.

 - The Brisbane City Council is seeking public event visionaries

 for its CREATIVE EVENTS REGISTER.
 If you’ve got a bright idea, register now.

 PAGE 4 - For TV, film/other media and platforms: click here for more details: THEATRE, FILM & TV

 - The Australian Writers’ Guild sponsors events, festivals, awards and programs that recognise, promote, reward and celebrate the work of screen and stage writers.
-See who’s eligible.
+See

-- The Brisbane City Council is seeking public event visionaries for its CREATIVE EVENTS REGISTER.
+event visionaries for its CREATIVE EVENTS REGISTER.
 If you’ve got a bright idea, register now.

-attend events and opportunities through the newly established ERIN THOMAS PLAYWRIGHT FUND.
+- Playwrights from regional or remote areas may apply for travel costs to attend events and opportunities through the newly established ERIN THOMAS PLAYWRIGHT FUND.
 There is no deadline for applications.

 - Submit your complete screenplay with a treatment, or a comprehensive concept

-All ideas and material exchanged between all parties constitute intellectual property that shall remain the exclusive
+All ideas and material exchanged between all parties constitute intellectual property that shall remain the exclusive property of the originator.

-cost or free general events for you and your family to enjoy.
+'WHAT'S ON NOW?' – low cost or free general events for you and your family to enjoy.

-Due to the large number of general events coming up in February 2018, this section has been moved to a second Quicklists page at EVENT QUICKLISTS!
+general events coming up in July 2018, this section has been moved to a second Quicklists page at EVENT QUICKLISTS!
 P2.

 EVENT QUICKLISTS!
 P2